Work after your studies

 Extending your stay in Belgium to find a job after you’ve graduated with the ORIENTATION YEAR.

 Are you an international student with a valid residence permit as a non-EU student?
-Have you graduated at a Belgian university in the academic year 2020-2021 with an associate degree, a bachelor or master diploma?
+Will you graduate at a Belgian university in the current academic year with an associate degree, a bachelor or master diploma?
 Do you wish to find a job or start your own business in Belgium?
 From 15 August 2021 onwards, you can apply for a residence permit as a graduate in an orientation year.

 As the information on the website of the Belgian immigration office is only available in Dutch and French so far, we provide you with the general rules and conditions below.

 FIND OUT IF YOU ARE ELIGIBLE